cool4zbl/doodle/src/pages/assets/_about_me.md

 ## My Philosophy

+I cherish the spirit of exploration and learning.

+I cherish intuition and creativity.

+Aha! moment is my favorite moment.

 I'm a big fan of Steve Jobs, and I live by his words:
 _Stay hungry; stay foolish._